sshonosuke/GR2D2/README.md

 This repository provides R code implementing grouped R2D2 prior, as proposed by the following paper.

-Eric, Y., Irie, K. and Sugasawa, S. (2025).
+Yanchenko, E., Irie, K. and Sugasawa, S. (2025).
 The Group R2D2 Shrinkage Prior for Sparse Linear Models with Grouped Covariates. (arXiv:2508.18004)

 The repository includes the following 3 files.